numfocus/gsoc/2017/proposals/bansal-utkarsh.md

 Abstract
 ========
 Testing is crucial to the development of any software and MDAnalysis currently uses nose to test their code.
-Unfortunately, nose is no longer under active development so the community has decided to shift over to pytest.
+Unfortunately, [nose](http://nose.readthedocs.io/en/latest/) is no longer under active development so the community has decided to shift over to [pytest](http://doc.pytest.org/en/latest/) .
 The objective of this project is to implement this shift in a way that existing development work is not affected and to standardise and improve the existing test cases.